Death

 Genesis 4:22b, Jasher 2:25

-And she conceived again and bore a daughter, and she called her name Naamah, for she said, “After I had withered away have I obtained pleasure and delight.”
+She conceived again and gave birth to a daughter, and she named her Naamah, saying, “After I had withered away, I have found pleasure and delight.”

 Lamech (Cain’s line) accidentally kills Cain and Tubalcain